zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 1. Get the *Undelegated Data* from the initiation of the test.

+2. If the *Undelegated Data* has not name server names, then output an undefined set and exit these test procedures.

-1. Return the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses taken from the *Undelegated Data*.
+2. Return the set of name servers, where each unique name server name links to a possibly empty set of its IP addresses taken from the *Undelegated Data*.

 ### Outputs

-* The set of name servers, where each unique name server name links to a possibly empty set of its IP addresses.
+* A set of name servers, where each unique name server name links to a possibly empty set of its IP addresses:
+  * Non-empty set: The normal case.
+  * Undefined set: The initialization data was empty.

 ### Special procedural requirements